Sentry11/Marvel-Information-Portal/README.md

         <li>Lazy
         <li>Suspence
       </ul>
-</ul> </br>
--</br>

 ## Deploy
 To run applications on your computer, first you need to install this repository on your PC.<br/>
 Then install all dependencies with npm i command.
 Next, on the official website of the marvel api, you need to register and get an api key.
 This is necessary if my key does not work for you.<br/>
-Next, in the services directory in the MarvelServices file, you need to change the _apiKey variable to the one you received on the Marvel website<br/>
+Next, in the services directory in the MarvelServices file, you need to change the apiKey variable to the one you received on the Marvel website<br/>
 ## Host
 You can see whole build project by clicking on the next link<br/>